Re-Elect April 1

 Protection and Enhancement of Our Lakefront and Greenspaces

-Adopt a strong lakefront protection ordinance to ensure strong stewardship, protection and enhancement of Evanston’s lakefront.
-Develop specific implementation measures necessary to fulfill our Climate Action Resilience Plan.
+by adopting a strong lakefront protection ordinance to ensure strong stewardship, protection and enhancement of Evanston’s lakefront.

-Improved Budget Oversight and Accountability of Tax Dollars
+Improved Budget Oversight and Accountability of For Expenditure of Tax Dollars

 Stipulate better budget forecasting, align budget expenditures to priorities, identify and implement responsible accountability measures for tax dollar expenditures.